Partitioning a Polygon Into Small Pieces: Abstract

 \section{Abstract}

-We study the problem of partitioning a given simple polygon $P$ into a minimum number of polygonal pieces, each of which has bounded size.
-We give algorithms for seven notions of `bounded size,' namely that each piece has bounded area, perimeter, straight-line diameter, geodesic diameter, or that each piece must be contained in a unit disk, an axis-aligned unit square or an arbitrarily rotated unit square.
+We study the problem of partitioning a given simple polygon $P$ into a minimum number of connected polygonal pieces, each of bounded size.
+We describe a general technique for constructing such partitions that works for several notions of `bounded size,' namely that each piece must be contained in an axis-aligned or arbitrarily rotated unit square or a unit disk, or that each piece has bounded perimeter, straight-line diameter or geodesic diameter.
+The problems are motivated by practical settings in manufacturing, finite element analysis, collision detection, vehicle routing, shipping and laser capture microdissection.